ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 ----------

 ### Runner function | `run()`
-This function is used to run the approiate function relating to the calculation of the PlasmaProfile class.
+This function is used to run the appropriate function relating to the calculation of the PlasmaProfile class.
 At the moment it only runs the [`pramterise_plasma()`](plasma_profiles.md#plasma-parameterization-parameterise_plasma) function

 ------------